jfendley/phage-pangenomes/README.md

-This pipeline reproduces the analysis in J. M. Fendley et. al: "Synteny and linkage decay in bacteriophage pangenomes".
+This pipeline produces the analysis in J. M. Fendley et. al: "Synteny and linkage decay in bacteriophage pangenomes".

+To recreate the analysis in the paper, first ensure the data is in the correct format.
+Data from the ActinoBacteriophage Database at https://phagesDB.org can be downloaded using the [phage-download pipeline](https://github.com/jfendley/phage-download) which ensures the correct format.

-To recreate the figures and all of the analysis using the data provided, download the data.zip file, add it to this folder, and then run the exectuable:
+Once the data is in the correct format, run the exectuable:
 ```
 bash run_everything.sh
 ```